Last Updated on

-I was hesitant about Martha Stewart Wine Club at first because I think of her as a home decor guru of sorts and never thought of her as a wine aficionado.
+I was hesitant about Martha Stewart Wine Club subscription service at first because I think of her as a home decor guru of sorts and never thought of her as a wine tasting aficionado.
 Who curates her selections?
 Does she do it herself?
 Has she really tried all of these wines personally?

 About Martha Stewart’s Wines